ElektraInitiative/PermaplanT/doc/usecases/measuring_distance.md

 - **Postcondition:**
   No change on the elements of the map.
 - **Non-functional Constraints:**
-  - The app must accurately measure the distance between elements in the selected unit.
+  - The app must accurately measure the distance between elements in the selected unit (based on GIS data).
-  - Offline availability